dora-metrics/pelorus/docs/Demo.md

 ```

 ## Configuring Pelorus
-Follow the steps below to configure and apply the instance exporters for Pelorus to measure a sample application named todolist That will be deployed in the next procedure.
+Follow the steps below to configure and apply the instance exporters for Pelorus to measure a sample application named `todolist` which will be deployed in the next procedure.

 **Procedure**
-1. Make a copy of the [values.yaml file](https://github.com/konveyor/pelorus/blob/master/charts/pelorus/values.yaml) in the pelorus repo ([raw link for curl-ing](https://raw.githubusercontent.com/konveyor/pelorus/master/charts/pelorus/values.yaml)) and save it to /var/tmp/values.yaml.
+1. Make a copy of the [values.yaml file](https://GitHub.com/konveyor/pelorus/blob/master/charts/pelorus/values.yaml) in the Pelorus repo ([raw link for curl-ing](https://raw.GitHubusercontent.com/konveyor/pelorus/master/charts/pelorus/values.yaml)) and save it to /var/tmp/values.yaml.
 ```
 cp charts/pelorus/values.yaml /var/tmp/
 ```